About the Therapist -

 Belinda believes that every cloud has a silver lining.
 She provides a non-judgmental space for you to overcome problems and lead a meaningful self-development journey.

 Belinda is currently undertaking a Doctorate in Clinical Practice Research at the University of Exeter, UK, focusing on studies in psychoanalytic Psychotherapy.
-Belinda has also completed her Master of Counselling as well as the Level 1 and 2 training in Gottman Method Couples Therapy.
-She is also an associate Neuro-Linguistic Programming practitioner (ABNLP) and completed an accredited Professional Life Coach Certification & Guide Program.
+Belinda has completed her Master of Counselling from Monash University, Australia.
+She has also completed the Level 1 and 2 training in Gottman Method Couples Therapy as well as Course 1 in Schema Therapy..
+She is an associate Neuro-Linguistic Programming practitioner (ABNLP) and completed an accredited Professional Life Coach Certification & Guide Program.
 Belinda is currently a Wellness Consultant at The Lion Mind, a nonprofit organisation that raises mental health awareness across the region.
 She has worked with broad spectrum of groups in her counselling practicum including elderly at All Saints Home and Youth-at-Risk Empowerment Program at CARE.

 Prior to counselling work, Belinda has over a decade of work experience in the banking and finance industry including HSBC Private Bank, Bank of Singapore and Credit Suisse.
 Working in this industry has helped her a lot in empathising the stress and anxiety that corporate world entails.
 In addition, Belinda also recognises the struggles and challenges associated with adjustment process having lived in different cities including London, Hong Kong and Singapore.
 Aside of counselling work, Belinda has been conducting mental health and self-care workshops for corporates via various employee assistance programs.